Mini Prisms: The Basics and Benefits

 Adjust the instrument’s controls to centre the crosshairs or reticle on the mini prism and ensure that the instrument’s display shows a stable and accurate measurement.

 Once the mini prism is accurately targeted, record the distance and angle measurements provided by the instrument.
 Take multiple readings for increased accuracy, especially over longer distances.
+If surveying multiple points, repeat the process by moving the surveying pole to the next location.
+Continue the surveying process, ensuring accurate measurements at each point.

 - Calibrate your instrument and mini prism before starting the survey to ensure accurate measurements.